temporalio/documentation/docs/go-sessions.md

 `CreateSession()` takes in `workflow.Context`, `sessionOptions` and returns a new context which contains metadata information of the created session (referred to as the **session context** below).
 When it's called, it will check the task queue name specified in the `ActivityOptions` (or in the `StartWorkflowOptions` if the task queue name is not specified in `ActivityOptions`), and create the session on one of the workers which is polling that task queue.

-The returned session context should be used to execute all activities belonging to the session.
+The returned session context should be used to execute all Activities belonging to the session.
 The context will be cancelled if the worker executing this session dies or `CompleteSession()` is called.
-When using the returned session context to execute activities, a `workflow.ErrSessionFailed` error may be returned if the session framework detects that the worker executing this session has died.
-The failure of your activities won't affect the state of the session, so you still need to handle the errors returned from your activities and call `CompleteSession()` if necessary.
+When using the returned session context to execute Activities, a `workflow.ErrSessionFailed` error may be returned if the session framework detects that the worker executing this session has died.
+The failure of your Activities won't affect the state of the session, so you still need to handle the errors returned from your Activities and call `CompleteSession()` if necessary.

 `CreateSession()` will return an error if the context passed in already contains an open session.
 If all the workers are currently busy and unable to handle new sessions, the framework will keep retrying until the `CreationTimeout` you specified in `SessionOptions` has passed before returning an error (check the **Concurrent Session Limitation** section for more details).